rankutah/blog/sites/rank-utah/posts/utah-link-building-strategy-to-increase-website-traffic.md

 ## The Importance of Backlinks for Local SEO

 This chart shows the importance of backlinks for local SEO in generating leads for your business.
-Backlinks are the most difficult part of SEO and the easiest way to differentiate your business from competitors and get ahead in the rankings.
+Backlinks are the most difficult part of a SEO link building strategy and a great way to differentiate your business from competitors and get ahead in the rankings.
 While the 18.5% slice in the chart below may not seem as significant as other factors, it’s the hardest slice of the pie to acquire, and it’s what will set you apart.
 Not only can you receive traffic from visitors clicking those links, but you also receive organic traffic when your page appears in search results.

 ![pie chart showing the influence of website backlinks in a local SEO lead-generation strategy](/media/local-seo-lead-generation-factors.jpg)